Hackney SENDIAGS (SEND Information, Advice and Guidance Service)

 Parent information workshops "Knowledge is Power"

-SENDIAGS provides at least 3 parent information workshops on current issues for example the SEND Review Green Paper, SEN Support in Schools or the Education, Health and Care Needs Assessment process, and EHC Plans.
+SENDIAGS provides at least 3 parent information workshops annually on current issues for example the SEND Review Green Paper, SEN Support in Schools or the Education, Health and Care Needs Assessment process, and EHC Plans.

 Support from the service where a parent of a young person does not agree with a decision